 The port and fort acted as a supply base for garrisons on Hadrian’s Wall and beyond.
 Supplies were brought in from across the North Sea and along the eastern coast of Britain.
 It is probable that there were regular Roman shipments across the Tyne to Segedunum (Wallsend) at the eastern terminus of Hadrian’s Wall.

-A number of changes and major alterations were made to the fort over the centuries according to the particular needs at different times.
-It is known that several massive granaries – useful for a military campaign were later converted to barracks.
+A number of changes and major alterations were made to the fort over the centuries according to particular needs at different times.
+It is known that several massive granaries – useful for a military campaign – were later converted to barracks.
 The port may have played host to a Roman fleet and in 208AD the Emperor Severus used South Shields as the base for his campaigns in Caledonia.

-Interestingly the name ‘Arbeia’ is thought to mean ‘Place of the Arabs’ and probably relates to the ethnic-regional name ‘Arbaye’ a region between the River Tigris in what is now Iraq and Nisibis (Nusaybin), a city now in Turkey close to the border with Syria.
-A company of skilled Arab bargemen from the River Tigris are known to have worked on the Tyne at Arbeia in the 4th century and perhaps early 5th century.
+Interestingly the name ‘Arbeia’ is thought to mean ‘Place of the Arabs’ and probably relates to the ethnic-regional name ‘Arbaye’, a region that lay between the River Tigris (in what is now Iraq) and Nisibis (Nusaybin), a city now in Turkey close to the border with Syria.
+A company of skilled Arab bargemen from the River Tigris are known to have worked on the Tyne at Arbeia in the 4th century and perhaps the early 5th century.
 They were the last-known Roman inhabitants at South Shields.
-If Arbeia is named from these inhabitants then South Shields must have had an earlier Roman name, before their arrival but it is not recorded.
+If Arbeia is named from these inhabitants then South Shields must have had an earlier Roman name before their arrival but it is not recorded.

-Intriguingly the Arabs at Arbeia came from the far eastern reaches of the Roman Empire and found themselves workong in the far north-western corner of that same Empire so their skills must have been in high demand.
+Intriguingly, the Arabs at Arbeia came from the far eastern reaches of the Roman Empire and found themselves working in the far north-western corner of that same Empire, so their skills must have been in high demand.
 One of their number is known to have married a British woman called Regina, whose tombstone can be seen in the Arbeia museum.
 She was not local to the area but belonged to the Catevellauni tribe who lived north of London.
 Regina’s husband was called Barates whose home town was Palmyra in what is now Syria.
 She had formerly been his slave.